 Parkville Parking & Entry

-There are 300 paved car parking spaces with an additional 250 car parking spaces available in the overflow areas adjacent.
-Parking is currently free of charge, however please note that parking fees apply for major events.
+Parkville has over 300 car parking spaces available, with an additional 250 car parking spaces available in the overflow areas adjacent.
+Parking is currently free of charge, however please note that parking fees may apply for major events.

 Getting Here By Tram or Train

 There are two convenient public transport stops which drop you right at our front door.Yarra Trams – Route 58 (Stop 25) Metro Trains – Upfield Line (Royal Park Station)

 All visitors are required to register their attendance for contact tracing purposes with the QR codes provided upon entry.
 Please speak to our Customer Experience team if you require assistance or have any questions.

 Parkville Events Calendar